 Some places that hold Music on Main shows include Heritage Hall, the Fox Cabaret and other spots in Mount Pleasant and beyond in Vancouver.

 The organization’s biggest event is the Modulus Festival which celebrates contemporary classical music.
-After not running in 2020 the festival returns in 2021!
-The dates for this year’s event are November 4th to 10th.
+After not running in 2020, the festival returned in 2021.
+The dates for this event were November 4th to 10th.
+It was back again in 2022, from November 3rd to 8th.

 The Modulus Festival

 The Modulus Festival is one of Music on Main’s signature events.
-After a COVID-imposed hiatus last year, the festival returns in 2021.
-The event is a great way to experience a variety of music and engage with it in interactive ways.
+After a COVID-imposed hiatus in 2020, the festival returned in 2021.
+The event happened again from November 3rd to 8th in 2022.
+The Modulus Festival is a great way to experience a variety of music and engage with it in interactive ways.

-There are often artists brought in from around the world, although the 2021 edition focuses mostly on Canadian artists due to the ongoing pandemic.
-There is live music both in-person and online, private talks with the artists and more on offer.
-The festival runs from November 4th to 10th, 2021.
+There are often artists brought in from around the world.
+In 2021 there was live music both in-person and online, private talks with the artists and more on offer.
+In 2022 the festival featured lots of live music and captivating performances.

 Mount Pleasant Park is on 16th Avenue at 3161 Ontario Street which is about two blocks west of Main Street.
 It’s a small park with a large grassy area where people can sit and enjoy the music.
 Also at the park are basketball courts, a small skate park and a couple of play structures for young children.

-The organizers encouraged people to bring their own chairs and blankets to the event.
+Event organizers always encourage people to bring their own chairs and blankets to the event.
+Below is the full schedule for 2022.
 All the shows started at 6:30 pm.
-Below is the full schedule.
+(Note: Concert performers and other details were subject to change.)

 As you’ll see, the events drew a good number of people.
 Folk brought their lawn chairs or sat on the ground.
 Also as you’ll see, the concert was a quiet and peaceful event.
 You aren’t able to hear the music at the start of the video, but you can part way through as the camera gets closer.